VintageWatchstraps Logo

 The Mido Multifort watch was waterproof, antimagnetic and impact resistant, one of the very first watches with these features.
 In 1935 the Mido Multifort Automatic was introduced, bringing together for the first time the four features of self winding, watertight, antimagnetic and impact resistant.
 The Multifort became the best selling Mido watch until the 1950s.

 To prove that the Multifort functioned under extreme conditions, Mido had it tested by the New York Electrical Testing Laboratories Inc. Tests were conducted in freshwater and saltwater for over a thousand hours.
 The watches were then subjected to ten cycles of 15 minutes at 50°C followed by 15 minutes at -40°C. The winding crown was subjected to a test representing 34 years of use.
-Simulated tests of immersion to 13atm (120 m) and ascending to altitudes of 6,600, 13,300 and 16,600 metres were performed.
+Simulated tests of immersion to 13 atmospheres (120 m) and ascending to altitudes of 6,600, 13,300 and 16,600 metres were performed.
 One of the 6 watches tested ceased operating at 13,300 metres, but apart from that the watches seem to have passed the tests with flying colours.

-Part of the success in the tests was due to the use of specially treated natural cork to seal the winding stem.
-In the history on their web site Mido don't exactly claim to have invented this sealing method themselves, but they do say "Because it formed such a perfect join with the winding shaft, Mido was able to guarantee absolute watertightness even when the crown is pulled out" and "In 1959, this cork system was named 'Aquadura'".
+The success in the tests was due to the Decagonal case and the specially treated natural cork seal for the winding stem.
+In the history on their web site Mido don't exactly claim to have invented this sealing method themselves, but they do say

 Mido case back marked Vacuum